Josh Rushing

-Josh Rushing is an American broadcast journalist and photographer.
-He is a correspondent for the Emmy-winning documentary series, Fault Lines, on Al Jazeera English.
+Josh Rushing is an Emmy Award winning American broadcast journalist and photographer.
+He is the senior correspondent for the award winning documentary series, Fault Lines, on Al Jazeera English.
 He is also a former officer of the United States Marine Corps (USMC).

 Early life

 Rushing was born in Lewisville, Texas in 1972.

 Career

 Military service

-Rushing enlisted in the United States Marine Corps in 1990 and completed basic training at the Marine Corps Recruit Depot San Diego, California.
+Rushing enlisted in the United States Marine Corps in 1990 and completed basic training at Marine Corps Recruit Depot San Diego, California.